top of page

 It seems appropriate here to clearly lay out my view of Scripture, as this will be helpful in understanding how I approach theology.
 It is my conviction that Scripture is the final authority for every aspect of life and that it is the absolute, inspired, inerrant Word of God.
 I believe in a straightforward reading of Scripture, wherein the text is allowed to interpret itself.
 What the text presents as history, I believe is history.
 What the text presents as poetry, I believe is poetry.
 To call my reading of Scripture purely "literal" oversimplifies my approach.
 I believe the text should be read with commons sense.
 When the author employs metaphors or other literary devices, it should be read as such.
 That said, when Scripture describes an actual historical event that falls outside of the realm of what naturalistic science can corroborate, I do not believe the authors of Scripture were mistaken in what they describe.
 When John claims that Jesus walked on water, I believe that he did.
 When he claims that he raised Lazarus from being literally dead, I believe it.
 To assume that the biblical authors were mistaken or that they were too ignorant to understand what was really going on seems arrogant and misled.
 One can accept or reject the claims made, but to attempt to compromise by making excuses for the biblical authors, to my mind, is untenable.

 One's view of Scripture is essential to living a faithful Christian life for practical reasons alone.
 But it is my conviction that one's view of Scripture inescapably shapes one's theology.
-Theology, by definition, should be based on what God has revealed about himself to humankind.
-If theology is based primarily on current trends in sociology (with Scripture taking a back seat to the culture), my belief is that it ceases to be theology at all.
-Fields like sociology, psychology, and the like are useful in understanding the human experience, but to base ideas about God primarily on anything other than God's Word will result in skewed and problematic conclusions.
+Theology, by definition, should be based on what God has revealed about himself to humankind, which I believe is what we have preserved in the canonical 66 books of the Holy Bible.

 For this reason, my approach to theology is to look first and foremost to Scripture, drawing secondarily from other fields of study.
 All truth is God's truth, but in my mind, if there is an apparent contradiction between two truth claims, my trust goes more readily to Scripture's clear teaching than the current popular trends.